bbalet/jorani/docs/install/README.md

 # Installation

 LMS has been tested with Apache and ngnix.
-LMS should be compatible with HHVM as Codeigniter is 100% compatible with the VM.
+LMS is compatible with HHVM as Codeigniter is 100% compatible with the VM.
-However, HHVM is still under development and LMS has not been fully tested with this VM.
+However, please note that HHVM is still under development.

 ## General considerations